 CONSERVED FOR THE BEST

-As far away as the Atlas mountains the process begins for us, selecting the most precious ammonites to be eked out of the limestone fossil layers, these layers are beds of ammonites laid down millions of years ago in an ancient shallow and warm sea.
-The ammonites demise has been our gain, the millions of years the earths treasures have been stored not in vain.
+As far away as the Atlas mountains, the process begins for us, selecting the most precious ammonites to be eked out of the limestone fossil layers, these layers are beds of ammonites laid down millions of years ago in an ancient shallow and warm sea.

 The work begins on high ridges, in hanging valleys and mountains, sourcing and meticulously selecting each individual fossil.
 From here until the fossil ammonites final place among our collection, we nurture each special find.
 At first glance, the lifeless lumps of rock chip by chip become our familiar quarry, the ammonites become sculpturally alive.

-Each takes on an refreshed identity, as our team have often found, referring to each with colloquial naming, soon they become part of our greater family.
-In the environment of the desert and of the high Atlas mountains fossils as with all else as the waining days light of those spaces declines, gives a dramatic edge to the work at hand and also to these huge ammonites.
+Each takes on a refreshed identity, as our team have often found, referring to each with colloquial naming, soon they become part of our greater family.
+In the environment of the desert and of the high Atlas mountains fossils as with all else as the waning days light of those spaces declines give a dramatic edge to the work at hand and also to these huge ammonites.